MatrixBandwidth.jl

 - Exact

-- Del Corso–Manzini algorithm
+- Del Corso–Manzini

-- Del Corso–Manzini algorithm with perimeter search
+- Del Corso–Manzini with perimeter search

-- Saxe–Gurari–Sudborough algorithm [under development]
+- Saxe–Gurari–Sudborough

 - Brute-force search